Raju-07/Raju-07/README.md

 ## 🌌 About Me

-Hi, I'm *Raju, a **BCA student* passionate about creating innovative GUI applications and exploring Machine Learning.
+Hi, I'm *Raju*, a **BCA student** passionate about creating innovative GUI applications and exploring Machine Learning.
 Currently, I'm diving deep into *NumPy* and learning *Machine Learning* to build intelligent solutions.
 My goal is to contribute impactful projects and grow in the tech world.